 – It kinda bothers me that Gary, a 10 year old boy, has a personal cheer squad of girls who are 16+ (considering at least one of them drives)

-– Speaking of which, their first meeting is kinda weird now that I think about it.
+– Their first meeting is kinda weird now that I think about it.
 Gary acts like he’s never met Ash, but he’s heard of him.
 Ash acts like he knows Gary but hasn’t seen him in a long time.
 Much later, we learn that they were childhood friends (pre-10-years-old), so this is confusing both ways.

 – Why do the Pokeballs have Japanese text on them in their first shot but not close up? ……Wait….*checks* Dammit, 4Kids, I was just praising you for this!
 Including them from far away is better than not at all, but I am just disappointed.